 Should I get agreed value for my Rolls-Royce?

-Agreed-value cover is essential for any Rolls-Royce.
-Each vehicle's bespoke specification means that no two are alike, and standard market-value policies may significantly undervalue your specific car.
-The agreed value should reflect the full specification, including all bespoke features.
+Agreed-value cover is essential.
+Each vehicle's unique specification means standard market-value policies may significantly undervalue your car.

 Where can Rolls-Royces be serviced in Australia?

-Rolls-Royce has limited authorised service facilities in Australia.
-All repairs and servicing should be carried out by authorised technicians using genuine parts.
-The limited availability of service facilities contributes to higher insurance costs.
+Rolls-Royce has limited authorised service facilities in Australia, primarily in Sydney and Melbourne.
+All repairs require authorised technicians using genuine parts.
+For general insurance guidance, visit MoneySmart.

 Compare Rolls-Royce Insurance Estimates Now

 Find specialist cover for your Rolls-Royce.
-Compare estimates from Australian providers - it's 100% free.
+Compare estimates from Australian providers - 100% free.

 Get Free Estimates